postcss/postcss/README.md

 [Rework] was a first CSS postprocessors framework.
 PostCSS is very similar to it.

+But Rework right now doesn’t support source maps.

-But Rework has no high level API and doesn’t preserve formatting and indentations while transforming your CSS.
+Also Rework has no high level API and doesn’t preserve formatting and indentations while transforming your CSS.
 Thus it can’t be used to implement text editor plugins.